 \section{Holographic Logarithmic Negativity for bipartite systems}

-In this section, we will calculate the HLN for a bipartite configuration.
-Similar to the preceding sections, we will determine the entanglement negativity for both low and high-temperature regimes.
-To validate our findings, we will establish their consistency by comparing them to previously obtained results for the general $(d+1)$-dimensional AdS-Schwarzschild black hole, as documented in \cite{Chaturvedi:2016rft}.
+In this section, we calculate the HLN for a bipartite configuration for both low and high-temperature regimes.

-We provide a brief overview of the setup for the bipartite system.
-To gain a clear understanding of this setup, it is essential to begin by partitioning the boundary CFT into two subsystems, denoted as $A$ and its complement $A^c$.
-Furthermore, we will consider two additional subsystems, namely $B_1$ and $B_2$, which are situated adjacent to $A$ and positioned on either side of it in such a way that we have the union $B = B_1 \cup B_2$.
-As in the preceding sections, we will use the notation $A_\gamma$ to represent the area of co-dimension $2$ static minimal surfaces within the bulk geometry, anchored on these subsystems.
-Consequently, in a general context, the HLN (Holographic entanglement negativity) for the bipartite system formed by the union of $A$ and $A^c$ is expressed as follows
+To gain a clear understanding of this setup for the bipartite system, it is essential to begin by partitioning the boundary CFT into two subsystems, denoted as $A$ and its complement $A^c$.
+Furthermore, we consider two additional subsystems, namely $B_1$ and $B_2$, located adjacently on the either sides of $A$ in such a way that we have $B = B_1 \cup B_2$.